zjwzcx/GLEAM/data/README.md

 │   ├── obj
 │   ├── urdf
 ```

+The standard training process of GLEAM is divided into two stages (i.e. stage1 and stage2), each involving different 512 training indoor scenes.
+The evaluation involves 128 unseen testing scenes from ProcTHOR, HSSD, Gibson and Matterport3D (cross-dataset generalization).

 <!-- > We integrate and distribute ground-truth data from 1,024 training scenes across two stages, maintaining consistency with GLEAM's training configuration. -->
 <!-- >  -->